-Before joining the SEI, she was associated with both the United States Air Force Academy and the State University of New York as professor of computer science, and with both Eastman Kodak and IBM as a software engineer.
-She is a frequently invited speaker and has given keynotes at such conferences as the European Software Engineering Process Group (ESEPG) Conference, the Aspect-Oriented System Development (AOSD) Conference, and the International Conference on Globalized Software Engineering (ICGSE); industry conferences at such companies as Siemens, Bosch, Intuit, and Boeing; and distinguished lectures at such academic institutions as Oxford University, St. Andrews University, and Rochester Institute of Technology.
+Before joining the SEI, Northrop was associated with both the U.S. Air Force Academy and the State University of New York as a professor of computer science, and with both Eastman Kodak and IBM as a software engineer.
+She is a frequently invited speaker and has given keynotes at such conferences as the International Conference on Software Engineering (ICSE), OOPSLA/SPLASH, and the International Conference on Globalized Software Engineering (ICGSE); industry conferences at such companies as Siemens, Bosch, Intuit, and Boeing; and distinguished lectures at such academic institutions as Oxford University, St. Andrews University, and Rochester Institute of Technology.

 She completed her undergraduate education at LeMoyne College and her graduate education at the State University College of New York at Brockport, Rochester Institute of Technology, and the University of Rochester.